Complete Cleaning Guide for Newair AI-215 SS Freestanding Ice Maker

 Can I use regular tap water in my Newair AI-215 SS?

-Yes, regular filtered tap water is acceptable for the Newair AI-215 SS.
-However, if your tap water is hard (over 100 ppm calcium carbonate), consider using filtered or distilled water to reduce mineral buildup and extend the time between cleaning cycles.
-Even with filtered water, clean your Newair AI-215 SS every 3-6 months.
+Yes, filtered tap water is acceptable.
+However, if your tap water is hard (over 100 ppm calcium carbonate), consider using filtered or distilled water to cut down on mineral buildup and extend the time between cleanings.
+Even with filtered water, remember to clean your Newair AI-215 SS every 3-6 months.

 How do I know if my Newair AI-215 SS needs cleaning?

-Signs your Newair AI-215 SS needs immediate cleaning include: reduced ice production (less than 50% of capacity), cloudy or discolored ice, chemical or musty odors from the ice, slower-than-normal ice cycle times, or visible mold spots on the evaporator.
-Follow the recommended cleaning schedule even if these signs aren’t present.
+Signs that your Newair AI-215 SS requires immediate cleaning include reduced ice production (less than 50% of capacity), cloudy or discolored ice, chemical or musty odors from the ice, slower-than-normal ice cycle times, or visible mold spots on the evaporator.
+Stick to the recommended cleaning schedule, even if you don’t notice these signs.

 Is the vinegar solution safe for all parts of the Newair AI-215 SS?

-The diluted vinegar and water solution (1:3 ratio) is safe only for manual wiping of the evaporator fingers and ice bin exterior.
-Never put vinegar solution into the water reservoir or allow it to run through the pump system of your Newair AI-215 SS, as it can leave deposits and affect water quality.
-Stick to food-grade ice machine cleaner for internal cleaning.
+The diluted vinegar solution (1:3 ratio) is safe only for manual wiping of the evaporator fingers and the exterior of the ice bin.
+Never introduce the vinegar solution into the water reservoir or allow it to run through the pump system, as it can leave deposits that adversely affect water quality.
+Always opt for food-grade ice machine cleaner for internal cleaning.

 What’s the difference between food-grade cleaner and regular ice machine cleaner for the Newair AI-215 SS?

-Food-grade ice machine cleaner is specifically formulated to be safe for surfaces that contact consumable ice.
-Regular ice machine cleaner may contain additives that are not food-safe.
-Always verify the product label states “food-grade” or “safe for food contact” before using it in your Newair AI-215 SS.
+Food-grade ice machine cleaner is specifically designed to be safe for surfaces that come into contact with consumable ice.
+Regular ice machine cleaner may contain additives that aren’t safe for food contact.
+Always check that the product label states “food-grade” or “safe for food contact” before using it in your Newair AI-215 SS.

 Can I clean the Newair AI-215 SS while it’s plugged in?

-No. Always unplug your Newair AI-215 SS completely before beginning any cleaning procedure.
-Even with the unit powered off, electrical hazards exist.
-The only exception is running the programmed cleaning cycle, which requires the unit to be plugged in—but you should not open panels or manually clean while the cleaning cycle is running.
+No. Always unplug your Newair AI-215 SS completely before starting any cleaning procedure.
+There are electrical hazards even when the unit is powered off.
+The only exception is when running the programmed cleaning cycle, which requires the unit to be plugged in—but you shouldn’t open panels or clean manually while the cleaning cycle is ongoing.

 Recommended Parts & Tools